 There are a handful of different ways you can solve this, from producing more engaging content to using related post plugins to forcing an automatic refresh of the analytics script, but videos can handle it nicely.
 See, clicking the "play" button on a video is an interaction with the site, and counts for Analytics.
 It's automatic if you use YouTube, though you may need to implement code to monitor it for an alternative host like Vimeo.
 It will automatically decrease your bounce rate upon implementation and will benefit your site across the board.

 4. The host of the video can send quality traffic to your site.
-Earning links from influential sites is a great way to boost your SEO.
-Normally, user-generated content like posts on Facebook or, in this example, a YouTube video, don’t pass along link juice, because it’s too easy to exploit.
+Earning links from influential sites is a great way to boost your search engine optimization.
+Normally, user-generated content like posts on Facebook or, in this example, a YouTube video, don't pass along link juice, because it's too easy to exploit.
 However, an embed from a different site can pass value, and other sites can link to you because of your video content.
-It’s a win all around.

 Methods for Using Video on Your Blog